makstacks/Putting_Game/README.md

 a big hole or small hole, if neither of these are true we register it as a miss.

 The basic code and method was identified thanks to Pysource: https://www.youtube.com/watch?v=O3b8lVF93jU&ab_channel=Pysource

+Note: Sound files have not been added into this repository so references to sounds/music within code will need to be commented out.